iamcynthiamamah/social-media-website-project/README.md

-A Responsive Social Media Website with user friendly Theme CUSTOMIZATION feature.
+A Responsive Social Media Website with user friendly THEME CUSTOMIZATION feature.
 Ensure to navigate through the Messages, Noitfications, Theme Customization and profile(by clicking the profile image) to see the magic.